Julie London: Mainstream films and music

 After divorcing Webb in 1954, London resumed her career, appearing in The Fighting Chance, filmed in May 1955 and released by 20th Century Fox.
 Earlier in 1955, London was spotted singing at a jazz club in Los Angeles by record producer Simon Waronker, who was recommended to her by her friend (and future husband) Bobby Troup.
-Despite her notable stage fright, Waronker was impressed by London's vocals and delivery, and later recalled that "The lyrics poured out of her like a hurt bird."
+Despite London’s notable stage fright, Waronker was impressed by her vocals and delivery, and later recalled that "The lyrics poured out of her like a hurt bird."
 Waronker convinced London to pursue a recording career and signed her with Liberty Records.
 London recorded 32 albums in a career that began in 1955 with a live performance at the 881 Club in Los Angeles.
 Her debut album Julie Is Her Name was released in December of that year, and Billboard named her the most popular female vocalist for 1955, 1956, and 1957.
 She was the subject of a 1957 Life cover article in which she was quoted as saying "It's only a thimbleful of a voice, and I have to use it close to the microphone.
 But it is a kind of oversmoked voice, and it automatically sounds intimate."

 London's debut recordings (which appeared on her self-titled extended play) were completed under the New York-based Bethlehem Records label.
 Four additional tracks recorded during these sessions were later included on the album Bethlehem's Girlfriends, a compilation album released in 1957.
 Bobby Troup was one of the session musicians on the album.
 London recorded the standards "Don't Worry About Me", "Motherless Child", "A Foggy Day", and "You're Blasé".
 "Cry Me a River", London's most famous single, was written by her high-school classmate Arthur Hamilton and produced by Troup.
 The recording became a million-seller after its release on her debut album in 1955.